-While there is no universally accepted test on public policy, matters that are naturally contrary to public policy and not capable of settlement by arbitration would include criminal proceedings, citizenship, legitimacy of a marriage, validity of a matter where the court is conferred sole jurisdiction to make specific orders or declarations such as grants of statutory licences, validity of the registration of trade marks or patents, copyrights, winding up of companies, bankruptcy of debtors and administration of estates (see the Singapore Court of Appeal decision in Larsen Oil and Gas Pte Ltd v Petroprod Ltd[2011] 3 SLR 414).

-In general, the question of whether the subject matter is arbitrable is not determined by the jurisdictional limitations on the relief that may be granted (see Section 4(2) of the Arbitration Act 2005 and the UK Court of Appeal decision in Fulham Football Club (1987) Ltd v Richards and another [2011] EWCA Civ 855).
+While there is no universally accepted test on public policy, matters that are naturally contrary to public policy and not capable of settlement by arbitration would include criminal proceedings, citizenship, legitimacy of a marriage, validity of a matter where the court is conferred sole jurisdiction to make specific orders or declarations such as grants of statutory licences, validity of the registration of trade marks or patents, copyrights, winding up of companies, bankruptcy of debtors and administration of estates (see the Singapore Court of Appeal decision in Larsen Oil and Gas Pte Ltd v Petroprod Ltd [2011] 3 SLR 414).
+In general, the question of whether the subject matter is arbitrable is not determined by the jurisdictional limitations on the relief that may be granted by the arbitral tribunal (see Section 4(2) of the Arbitration Act 2005 and the UK Court of Appeal decision in Fulham Football Club (1987) Ltd v Richards and another [2011] EWCA Civ 855; [2012] Ch 333; [2012] 1 All ER 414; [2012] 2 WLR 1008; [2012] 1 All ER (Comm) 1148; [2012] 1 BCLC 335; [2011] All ER(D) 197 (Jul)).

-This principle appears to have been circumscribed by the Malaysian courts.
+However, this is not the position in Malaysia.
+The Malaysian courts have looked carefully at whether an arbitral tribunal can grant relief that is statutorily vested in a court.
 In Pendaftar Pertubuhan Malaysia v Establishmen Tribunal Timbangtara Malaysia & Ors [2011] 6 CLJ 684, the High Court held that disputes relating to any act, duty or functions carried out by a statutory body in the exercise of its statutory powers are not subject to arbitration.
-Recently, the Federal Court in Arch Reinsurance Ltd v Akay Holdings Sdn Bhd [2019] 1 CLJ 305 held that subject matter concerning a statutory notice of demand for order for sale of a charged property under the National Land Code 1965 is not arbitrable.
-This was endorsed by the High Court in FMC

-Petroleum Equipment (Malaysia) Sdn Bhd v FMC Wellhead Equipment Sdn Bhd [2019] MLJU 473.
+Recently, in Arch Reinsurance Ltd v Akay Holdings Sdn Bhd [2019] 1 CLJ 305 the Malaysian Federal Court held that subject matter concerning a statutory notice of demand for order for sale of a charged property under the National Land Code 1965 is not arbitrable.
+This was applied by the High Court in FMC Petroleum Equipment (Malaysia) Sdn Bhd v FMC Wellhead Equipment Sdn Bhd [2019] MLJU 473.